Filter Results (582)

 - Software usability: The high employee turnover in the industry in one reason why you need to ensure that the POS software is easy to learn and use for all your staff.
 Ease of usability allows new and existing employees to use the POS soon after training.
 This makes it essential to test the usability and learning curve of a solution, which can be done through free trials and demos.

-- Total cost of ownership: The cost of implementing the POS can very from a few hundred dollars to thousands.
+- Total cost of ownership: The cost of implementing the POS can vary from a few hundred to thousands of pounds.
 This depends on the deployment option, number of accessories, and payment plan you choose.
-Some vendors charge a high upfront fee for compatible accessories, while others ask a recurring fee.
-Most POS software are compatible only with their own hardware, which means you’ll have to consider all the costs—fixed and hidden—before making any purchases.
+Some vendors charge a high upfront fee for compatible accessories, while others ask for a recurring fee.
+Most POS software are compatible only with their own hardware, which means you'll have to consider all the costs—fixed and hidden—before making any purchases.

 - Mobile payments and tablet POS on the rise: Customers are increasingly paying via mobile wallets instead of cash or card.
-The transaction value of the next-gen payment technology market is expected to grow from $4.2 billion in 2018 to $14 billion by 2022.
+The transaction value of the next-gen payment technology market is expected to grow from USD 4.2 billion in 2018 to USD 14 billion by 2022.
 This is pushing vendors to add wallet transaction capabilities to their systems.
 Vendors are now running POS software on tablets and iPads instead of bulky cash registers.
 Instead of customers coming to the POS, the POS goes to customers now.